Where neuroscience and artificial intelligence converge.

 But my life lacked the sense of adventure and fire I had when I started.
 And I worried about the next step for me, becoming a faculty member to run my own lab, with ever more responsibility and administrative duties.
 My wife and I formed a plan to break the traditional bonds of work and family life.

 We became online entrepreneurs.
 I quit academia, we sold our suburban house, our little Hyundai Elantra, and the vast majority of our “stuff”.
-We moved into a 35 foot 5th wheel.
-We tow it behind a diesel-guzzling monster of a truck.
-We go places.
+We moved into a 35 foot 5th wheel and towed it behind a diesel-guzzling monster of a truck, traversing the country.
+When the 5th wheel broke down, we decided to settle for a bit in Durango, CO, a place we love.

-After a year of working harder than ever (ironic, I know) on an online yoga business my wife founded, it was time for me to pursue my next endeavor.
+After a year working harder than ever (ironic, I know) on an online yoga business my wife founded, it was time to pursue my next endeavor.

 So… Hello!
 I’m happy to have you join this adventure.